 The City can be divided into two parts, the old town (Vieux Nice) and the modern town.
 Vieux Nice occupies a relatively small triangular area at the foot of Château Hill, at the extreme eastern end of the Promenade des Anglais, better explored as an entity.
 Baroque churches, ancient streets and the colourful Place Rossetti create an amazing atmosphere unrivalled elsewhere on the Côte d’Azur.

 The modern city of Nice occupies the huge urban area which surrounds the old town.
-It includes many attractions including the aforementioned Promenade and all its adjacent beaches looking out over the beautiful Baie des Anges, the strangely out of place Russian Orthodox Church, the romantic Roman ruins at Cimiez, the fascinating Musée Masséna which features the history of Nice and the renowned botanical garden of Parc Phoenix to name but a few.
+It includes many attractions including the aforementioned Promenade and all its adjacent beaches looking out over the beautiful Baie des Anges.
+Furthermore, the strangely out of place Russian Orthodox Church, the romantic Roman ruins at Cimiez, the fascinating Musée Masséna which features the history of Nice and the renowned botanical garden of Parc Phoenix to name but a few, all await your attention.

 The red ochre arcaded Place Massena, named after one of Napoleon’s generals constitutes the hub of the city.
 The Ligne d’Azur tram system glides silently through the Place, in between pedestrians and the seven participants of the Conversation of Nice, a series of sculptures by the Catalan artist Jaume Plensa.
 Leading off the Place are Boulevard Jean Médicin and Rue Masséna which offer a paradise for those visitors wishing to indulge in some retail therapy!